subbat9710/subbat9710/README.md

 ### Skills
 ![My Skills](https://skillicons.dev/icons?i=cs,dotnet,visualstudio,vscode,gitlab,html,css,bootstrap,vue,js,java,ruby,postgres,postman,github)
 ### Capstone Projects

+Project 1: APIzza - Online Pizza Ordering Application
+* Developed a user-friendly online pizza ordering platform utilizing cutting-edge technologies such as .NET Framework, ASP Web API, C#, MS SQL Server, and Vue.js.
+Architected a seamless end-to-end solution that streamlined the entire ordering process, including an interactive pizza builder, optimized cart management, and secure order processing.

-Project 1: Student Management System
+Project 2: Student Management System
 * This is a student management system built using .Net, OOP principles, and an MS SQL database.
 The system allows users to manage student data, including personal information, academic records, and attendance.

-project 2: AllInOneAPI
+project 3: AllInOneAPI
 * AllInOneAPI is a web application built with ASP.NET Web API that allows users to access multiple APIs from a single platform.
 The app currently supports seven APIs: NASA, OpenAI, CatCards, Weather, Cocktails, and Jokes & Quotes.
 With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images, creating image of your own, and weather data to cocktail recipes and humorous cat photos and facts about the cat.

-Project 3: Virtual Vending Machine (This project is hidden due to the privacy reasons)
+Project 4: Virtual Vending Machine (This project is hidden due to the privacy reasons)
 * Designed and developed command line vending machine application using OOP principles, leveraging the.NET framework’s file I/O capabilities to enable seamless input file processing, inventory tracking, and transaction logging

-Project 4: TEBucks (This project is hidden due to the privacy reasons)
+Project 5: TEBucks (This project is hidden due to the privacy reasons)
 * Developed a RESTful API server application TEBucks using .NET and MS SQL Server database to support the online payment service.
 Constructed a secure login service and record-keeping protocol using API calls and executed comprehensive testing protocol via Postman to guarantee optimal performance and reliability.

-Project 5: Online Pizza Ordering Application
-* Developed a user-friendly online pizza ordering platform utilizing cutting-edge technologies such as .NET Framework, ASP Web API, C#, MS SQL Server, and Vue.js.
-Architected a seamless end-to-end solution that streamlined the entire ordering process, including an interactive pizza builder, optimized cart management, and secure order processing.

 Project 6: Phonebook WebApp
 * Phonebook App is a simple web application that allows users to store and retrieve contact information, including names, addresses, and phone numbers.
 It is built using the Sinatra framework and uses a PostgreSQL database to store the contact information.
 The main aim of the application is to provide a simple, user-friendly interface for managing contact information.
 Users can add new contacts to the database, and search for contacts by name or phone number.